 - Your inability to continue earning a living

 Non-economic damages are much different from economic damages.
 They do not have a financial value, so if you are going to be compensated for them, your lawyer will need to quantify them accordingly.
-This means going over how your life has been affected by your injuries and assigning them a monetary value.
+This means going over how your injuries have affected your life and assigning them a monetary value.

 Some of the different types of non-economic damages that are frequently awarded in Rhode Island car accident claims include: